mia-platform/documentation/docs/fast_data/faq/bootstrapping-fast-data.md

 The **Initial Load** is a manual operation made at runtime to initialize the projection's records with the most recent copy of the whole dataset from the system of record linked to it.

-This operation is carried out either the first time the system is boot up, when no records have ever been ingested, or whenever a schema change is deemed relevant enough to require reloading all the table content.
-For example, a new field is added to the schema of a tablel and it should be added retroactively to records that have already been ingested but that might not receive further updates in the future.
+This operation is carried out either the first time the system is boot up, when no records have ever been ingested, or whenever a schema change is deemed relevant enough to require reloading all the table content: for example, a new field is added to the schema of a table and it should be added retroactively to records that have already been ingested but that might not receive further updates in the future.

-In order to transfer data present within the Fast Data system, with a **Change Data Capture** (**CDC**) and will be then processed by the [Real-Time Updater (RTU)](/fast_data/realtime_updater.md).
+The component that will perform receive the record, for example from a Change Data Capture (CDC), is the [Real-Time Updater (RTU)](/fast_data/realtime_updater.md).

 :::danger Before executing the Initial Load
+The RTU can be enabled to [execute strategies](/fast_data/the_basics.md#strategies), custom functions that from an ingestion record performs a set of queries to extract one or more projection change records that will be used to generate a Single View.

-Since an high number of ingestion messages will be handled by the RTU, remember **to disable strategy** during the execution of the Initial Load.
+Since an high number of ingestion messages will be handled by the RTU, remember **to disable strategy execution** during the Initial Load.

-This will avoid to perform additional MongoDb queries made by the strategies to generate projection changes records.
+This will avoid to perform additional MongoDB queries made by the strategies to generate projection changes records.
 :::

 :::tip Execution Time
-An initial load of `6.000.000 records` took around _10 minutes_, which is approximately a rate of `60k message/minute`: for this message rate, up until 70% of CPU from a single MongoDb core was used.
+An initial load of `6.000.000 records` took around _10 minutes_, which is approximately a rate of `60k message/minute`: for this message rate, up until 70% of CPU from a single MongoDB core was used.
 :::

 ### What should be the required resources to perform a Single View Refresh?